productinfo/scripting-in-swift/README.md

 To test out Swift's scripting ability, we'll write a program that reads a number of separate markdown files, concatenates them into a single file, and then converts the concatenated file into HTML.

-A Shell Script is perhaps the most popular command-line scripting language, particularly in the mobile development world.
-To test the viability of scripting in Swift, we'll write our markdown converter first as a Shell Script and then compose a Swift version.
+A shell script is perhaps the most popular command-line scripting language, particularly in the mobile development world.
+To test the viability of scripting in Swift, we'll write our markdown converter first as a shell script and then compose a Swift version.
 We'll then do a quick comparison of the pros and cons of each script.

 The code used in this blog post can be found on [GitHub](https://github.com/shinobicontrols/scripting-in-swift).

-## The Shell Script
+## The shell script

 ```sh
 #!/bin/sh